bartongroup/dexdash/inst/helpers/data_set.md

 ## Data set selection

-If multiple experiments are provided, this drop-down list allow to select one experiment to browse.
+If multiple data sets (e.g. experiments) are provided, this drop-down list allow to select one data set to browse.